 Universal healthcare was established as a goal for the World Health Organization (WHO).

-Single-payer health system establishes rules for health services,
+This system establishes rules for health services,

 The History Of Single-Payer Healthcare System

-The term single-payer healthcare system was established in 1990s to
+This term was established in 1990s to

 show the difference between the Canadian healthcare system from the United Kingdom.
 In the Canadian healthcare system, the government is responsible for funding health insurance whereby health services are provided through private agencies.
 In the United Kingdom, both funding and delivery of health care are provided by the government.